JasperTimm/NEPs/specs/Proposals/0999-non-transferable-nft.md

 The first is setting a standard for an 'authenticated account recovery' process.
 If such a process, like that described above, were standardised it would give users confidence that their NTNFTs would not be lost if they need to migrate to a new account.
 It would also enable frontend software to assist users in the account recovery process when they know the contract supports it.

 Other future NEPs might focus on more specific metadata which the NTNFT would provide, for specific use-cases.
-An example could be for when the NTNFT is used for KYC purposes that the metadata should specifically include fields such as `expiry date, validity and KYC_level`.
+An example could be for when the NTNFT is used for KYC purposes that the metadata should specifically include fields such as `expiry date`, `validity` and `KYC_level`.

 ## Copyright
 [copyright]: #copyright